 OrganisationalUnit inherits all the attributes and model associations from BusinessContextElement.
 Table 13 presents the additional attributes and model associations of the OrganisationalUnit class.

-Table 13: OrganisationalUnit attributes and model associations decisionOwned: Decision [] This attribute lists the instances of Decision that are owned by this OrganisationalUnit.
+Table 13: OrganisationalUnit attributes and model associations decisionOwned: Decision []

 Attribute Description This attribute lists the instances of Decision that are made by this OrganisationalUnit.